Who is the only remaining undefeated team in the NFL? - NBC Sports

 First-year head coach Nick Sirianni replaced Pederson in 2021, leading the team to a 9-8 record under a new quarterback: Jalen Hurts.
 The former Alabama/Oklahoma signal-caller was drafted by the Eagles in the second-round of the 2020 NFL Draft.

-This season, Hurts is the leader of the undefeated Eagles, with 82 completions in 123 attempts for 1,120 yards, four touchdowns, and two interceptions.
-He also has 53 rushing attempts for 205 yards and 4 scores.

-In Week 5, the Eagles are scheduled to play the 2-2 Arizona Cardinals before facing the division-rival Dallas Cowboys on Sunday Night Football on NBC in Week 6.
+Next up for the Eagles will be a matchup with the division-rival Dallas Cowboys on Sunday Night Football on NBC in Week 6.

 Before Philly moves forward though, let’s look back on how they became the final undefeated team standing in the NFL.